 2. Hiccups

-Hiccups are yet to have a reliable cure, but luckily in most cases they go away as quickly as they appeared.
-While everyone gets hiccups once in a while, they are mainly a source of annoyance (and other people’s amusement) more than anything.
+Hiccups are yet to have a reliable cure, but luckily in most cases, they go away as quickly as they appeared.
+While everyone gets hiccups occasionally, they are mainly a source of annoyance (and other people’s amusement) more than anything.

 However, the Mayo Clinic points out that prolonged cases of hiccups can actually be a sign of a central nervous system disorder.
-Those disorders that can trigger hiccups range from meningitis to Multiple Sclerosis, according to the clinic.
+According to the clinic, those disorders that can trigger hiccups range from meningitis to Multiple Sclerosis.
 Long-lasting hiccups can also be a symptom of drinking too much alcohol, developing diabetes, or recovering from anesthesia.

 3. Cracking and Popping Joints